 Step back in time and see the original equipment from The Sun Newspaper as it was left in 1944.
 Open from Memorial Day to Labor Day.
 Tues-Sat 1pm – 4pm.
 For group tours or other times of the year call 541-266-0901 or 541-267-3762.
 Visit the Marshfield Sun Printing Museum website for more information.

 A must stop for railroad enthusiasts.
 Ring the bell of the signature 1922 Baldwin steam locomotive!
 This museum shows off railroad and logging equipment in an outdoor display area, and a mini-museum with photos and railroad memorabilia.
 Welcome aboard!
-Open Wednesdays & Saturdays.
+Open Wednesdays, Saturdays, and Sundays.
 Visit The Oregon Coast Historic Railway Museum website for more information.

 Home of the Little Theatre on the Bay – Famed for their little Ole Opry performances, you won’t want to miss any of the musicals at this charming, renovated 1939 theatre.
 Visit The Liberty Theatre website for productions, showtimes, and ticket information.

 The Egyptian Theatre, built in 1925, is a center for community events.
 The theatre is listed on the National Register of Historic Places and boasts one of the only remaining operable Wurlitzer Organs in the state.
 Movie events and fundraisers are the weekly fare, but the theatre is also available for private events and screenings.
 Live music is featured on occasion, as well as beer and movie nights.
 With a new 4K projection system and top notch surround sound, you can experience a theatre with 90 years of memories with modern amenities!
 Visit The Egyptian Theatre website for more information.